-A literature review of available scientific research and various academic works at Sheffield Hallam University in the U.K showed significant evidence that various forms of recreation can improve the development of social relationship skills like self-esteem, self-efficacy, cooperation, reciprocity, a sense of belonging etc. It can also build a group’s bonding capital which includes social connectedness, networking, social interaction etc.
+A literature review of available scientific research and various academic works at Sheffield Hallam University in the U.K showed significant evidence that various forms of recreation can improve the development of social relationship skills like self-esteem, self-efficacy, cooperation, reciprocity, a sense of belonging, etc. It can also build a group’s bonding capital which includes social connectedness, networking, social interaction, etc.

 13. Bonds and Keeps Families Together

 Another important benefit of recreation is the tendency of families who participate in recreation to bond together.
 This can be a great solution for families who are experiencing some strain in relationships among family members.
-Consider embarking on a family recreational activities like hiking or camping trip with various activities and see how it can transform your relationship.
+Consider embarking on family recreational activities like hiking or camping trips with various activities and see how it can transform your relationship.

 There is research evidence that supports this benefit of recreation.
-Studies have shown that family participation in recreational activities has led to more family satisfaction, family interaction and family stability.
+Studies have shown that family participation in recreational activities has led to more family satisfaction, family interaction, and family stability.
 This may be a good solution for any unstable family that you know.